Mother accused of killing her three young children

 Firefighters responded to what was initially a drowning call and attempted lifesaving efforts, but the children all died at the scene.

-The parents and another adult relative were all in the home at the time, police said.
+The parents and another adult relative were in the home at the time, police said.

 Police said initially there were no obvious signs of trauma, but investigators were interviewing the mom and dad to find out how the children died.